-- Peel and deseed butternut squash and cut into 1" (2.5cm) dice.
-Place on a large baking sheet, drizzle with avocado oil and season with sea salt and pepper.
-Mix with your hands, then lay out in an even layer and roast for 35-45 minutes or until golden.
-Then set aside and let cool completely.
+- Peel and deseed butternut squash and cut into 1/2" (1 cm) dice.
+Add to a shallow bowl, drizzle with avocado oil and season with sea salt and pepper.
+Mix with your hands, then lay out in an even layer on the hot baking sheet and roast for 40 minutes or until golden.
+Give a quick stir half way.

 - Cook quinoa in the Instant Pot or a regular pot.
 Here are instructions on how to cook quinoa.

-- Wash and spin dry arugula and add to a large salad bowl.
-Add cooled down roasted butternut squash cubes, cooled down quinoa, chopped pecans and dried cranberries.
+- Add arugula to a large salad bowl.
+Add cooled-down roasted butternut squash cubes, cooled-down quinoa, chopped pecans, and dried cranberries.